 - The Corporate Governance and Nominating Committee meets all the applicable tests for independence from our management.

 - The Corporate Governance and Nominating Committee is responsible for reviewing the composition and performance of the Board and nominating individuals to present to the Board as candidates for Board membership both in connection with the our annual meeting of stockholders and to fill Board vacancies.

 - The Corporate Governance and Nominating Committee assists the Board of Directors in developing and implementing "best practices" to enhance the quality of the our corporate governance.

 - The Compensation Committee meets the applicable tests for independence as defined by the Securities and Exchange Commission ("SEC"), Nasdaq Stock Market ("Nasdaq") and Internal Revenue Service rules.

 - The Compensation Committee has adopted a charter that meets SEC and Nasdaq standards.

 - The Compensation Committee reviews and approves our incentive compensation plans, and also sets compensation for nonemployee director, in accordance with our Compensation Committee charter.

-*Effective May 17, 2012, NetApp's Code of Conduct was amended and restated to provide additional guidance in several areas including Following the Law, our Code, and our Policies; Financial Statements, Regulatory Filings, and Business Records; Conflicts of Interest; and NetApp's Compliance Hotline.
+*Effective June 24, 2015, NetApp's Code of Conduct was amended and restated to provide additional guidance in several areas including Financial Statements, Regulatory Filings, and Business Records; Gifts, Entertainment, and Business Courtesies; Preventing Money Laundering, and Safety and Security.
 Additional technical, administrative, and other non-substantive amendments were also made to the other provisions of the Code.